uoyniXnaH/AXL-SKILL/README.md

 To delete GND via by select.

 ## package_out
 To export psm/dra/pad of selected symbols.
-Allegro can only export the whole library of a PCB file, this program is used as an complement.
+Allegro can only export the whole library of a PCB file, this program is used as a complement.

 ## pad_count
 To count the amount of pads in a PCB file.
-Somtimes it may be useful.
+This program is out-of-date since you can find the amount in the Summary Drawing Report, or you can count pins manually by select all of them.

 ## padline
 To change the width of linesegs to avoid exceeding connecting pins.
 This program is incompleted as it can be used only when a lineseg with enough length is connected to the pin vertically or horizontally.
 Well I do have considered the alogrithm for some more general conditions, but they are so complex that I suppose it's unwise to spend time as it's not an important work for me temporarily.
 Perhaps it won't be completed.